HagarCh/PredictingRBPs/README.md

-# Predicting RNAcompete binding from RNA bind-n-seq data
+# Predicting RNAcompete Binding from RNA Bind-n-Seq Data

 **Introduction**
-RNA-binding proteins (RBPs) play a significant role in various cellular processes, including mRNA splicing, transport, stability, and translation, making them essential for proper cellular functioning.
-Deciphering the RNA-binding preferences of RBPs is crucial for understanding the intricate regulatory networks that govern cellular processes at the molecular level.
-For measuring RNA binding preferences, we used data from two different technologies: RNA Bind-n-Seq and RNAcompete.
-For each RBP we implemented a deep learning model and use it to score RNAcompete probes to find the RNA binding preferences.
-In this project we aim to assign binding intensities to RNAcompete probes.
-We achieved this by implement an aggregation function over the model probability to produce a single binding score.
+RNA-binding proteins (RBPs) play key roles in essential cellular processes such as mRNA splicing, transport, stability, and translation.
+Understanding their binding preferences is crucial for deciphering the regulatory networks that operate at the molecular level.

+To study these preferences, we use data from two experimental technologies: **RNA Bind-n-Seq (RBNS)** and **RNAcompete**.
+For each RBP, we train a deep learning model on RBNS data and apply it to score RNAcompete probes.
+Our goal is to assign binding intensities to RNAcompete sequences.
+We achieve this by aggregating the model’s predicted probabilities into a single binding score per probe.

 **Model architecture:**
-We developed a model to predict the RNA binding preferences from RNA bind-n-seq data.
-Our model based on a convolutional neural network (CNN) comprised of 1D-convolution layer with 128 convolutional kernels (width 6, stride 1), a max pooling layer (pool size 2, stride 2), a fully connected layer with 64 nodes (ReLU activation), and an output layer with 4 nodes (softmax activation).
-The input is a one-hot encoding of size of the maximum sequence length of RNAcompete or RNA Bind-n-Seq sequences.
-The labels are corresponded to the different concentrations.
-The input file was labeled as 0, concentrations that smaller than 100nM ware labeled as 1, concentrations between 100nM and 500nM were labeled as 2 and concentrations above 500nM was labeled as 3.
-Model parameters were learned by Adam optimizer, employing a learning rate decay of approximately 0.009.
-This decay was executed at intervals of 5000 steps, with a decay rate of 0.9.
-For the optimization process, the categorical cross-entropy loss function was employed.
+We developed a convolutional neural network (CNN) to predict binding preferences using RNA Bind-n-Seq data.
+The model includes:
+- A 1D convolutional layer with **128 kernels** (kernel size = 6, stride = 1)
+- A max pooling layer with **pool size = 2** and **stride = 2**
+- A fully connected layer with **64 units** and **ReLU** activation
+- An output layer with **4 units** and **softmax** activation

+The input consists of one-hot encoded sequences, padded to the maximum length observed in the RBNS or RNAcompete datasets.
+Labels correspond to concentration ranges:
+- `0` — original input file label
+- `1` — < 100 nM
+- `2` — 100–500 nM
+- `3` — > 500 nM

+Training is performed with the **Adam** optimizer.
+We apply a learning-rate decay of approximately **0.009**, executed every **5000 steps** with a decay rate of **0.9**.
+The loss function used is **categorical cross-entropy**.

 <img width="424" height="156" alt="image" src="https://github.com/user-attachments/assets/a9b718bc-9462-401e-ad64-648de47efbd2" />